eldarion/eldarion-ajax/README.md

 ### ```eldarion-ajax:error```

-This event sends a request for 400, 404, and 500 status codes.
+This event is triggered for 400, 404, and 500 status codes.

 ### ```eldarion-ajax:complete```